 With the Luna control panel below you can adjust your sound and volume as needed.
 This ukulele comes with high quality Aquila Nylgut strings, so you’ll be ready to rock as soon as you receive it.

 Best Passive Pickup Acoustic Electric Ukulele – Epiphone Les Paul Ukulele

 If you’re looking for a ukulele to really shred some rock jams with a classic “electric guitar” feel, check out the Epiphone Les Paul Acoustic Electric Ukulele.
-This uke comes with a gig bag and comes in a comfortable concert-scale fingerboard that should be comfortable for musicians of all ages.
+This uke comes with a gig bag and comes in a comfortable concert-scale fingerboard that should be easy for musicians of all ages.

 The pickup on this ukulele is passive, which means it doesn’t have any volume or tone controls which can be a bummer for some people.